Tourism in the Basque Autonomous Community: Basque coast

 The Basque coast comprises more than 250 kilometres of beaches, sandy areas, islands, rias, marshes, cliffs, fishing villages and rock formations (flysch) which are unique in the world.
 The Basque coast connects villages which have economies which are still strongly linked to the sea, such as Bermeo, Ondarroa and Getaria, with other towns which are traditionally tourist attractions such as Zarautz, Lekeitio and Mundaka.
 One of the symbols of the maritime Biscay is Gaztelugatxe, an island which is crowned by a hermitage and linked to land by a path with steps.
 Located on the coastline near to the estuary of the Ria of Urdaibai, a natural area which has been declared a biosphere reserve.
 In Gipuzkoa, it is worth highlighting Zarautz beach, one of the biggest and most popular among surfers, much like the beach of Mundaka in Biscay.
 Zumaia and its abrasion platform (Flysch), and the wetlands of Plaiaundi, in Hondarribia.
 In addition to this there are the recently created modern marinas such as Hondarribia, Orio and Getxo.
-To explore the culture and history associated with the sea, there are numerous models and objects in the Bilbao Maritime Museum, the Fisherman's Museum and the Naval Museum in Donostia-San Sebastián, among others.
-Furthermore, Donostia-San Sebastián Aquarium is famous for its eye-catching oceanarium through which a Perspex tube passes which is home to a wide range of species from the Cantabrian Sea.
+To explore the culture and history associated with the sea, there are numerous models and objects in the Bilbao Maritime Museum, the Fisherman's Museum and the Naval Museum in San Sebastián, among others.
+Furthermore, San Sebastián Aquarium is famous for its eye-catching oceanarium through which a Perspex tube passes which is home to a wide range of species from the Cantabrian Sea.
 The Camino de Santiago (214.2 km) travels along the entire Basque coast and it is one of the oldest pilgrim routes.
 The route begins in the port of Hondarribia (Gipuzkoa), recalling the steps of the first pilgrims who arrived by sea.